-The continuing conflict between Russia and the Ukraine continues to exacerbate global oil market supply shortage and the profound effects of this crisis are likely to be long lasting as consumers and producers alike reshape their thinking around access to resources and security of supply.
+The conflict between Russia and Ukraine continues to exacerbate the global oil market supply shortage.
+The profound effects of this crisis are likely to be long lasting as consumers and producers alike reshape their thinking around access to resources and security of supply.
 The Company notes the implications for commodity prices and potential interruptions of supply chains and third-party services from this ongoing conflict.
 The Company is also monitoring international sanctions and trade control legislation in order to mitigate any potential impact on the Company's operations.
-Upon the resumption of KRG purchases of oil production from Atrush and Sarsang Blocks and such oil is sold at Ceyhan primarily in the Mediterranean crude market, the Russia-Ukraine conflict will indirectly impact the Company's results.
-Russian sales of heavily discounted Urals crude barrels in the Mediterranean crude market have resulted in lower realized prices for the KRG's crude, an impact that may continue in the future so long as KBT pricing is applied.
-At the date of this MD&A it is yet uncertain when SOMO may take over the sale of KRI oil production delivered at Ceyhan with Kirkuk blend pricing but it is believed that the Russia-Ukraine conflict will continue even then to have an impact.
+Upon resumption of KRG purchases of oil from the Atrush and Sarsang blocks, the oil would be sold at Ceyhan primarily in the Mediterranean crude market, and as such the Russia-Ukraine conflict will indirectly impact the Company's results.
+Russian sales of heavily discounted Urals crude barrels in the Mediterranean crude market resulted in lower realized prices for the KRG's crude, an impact that may continue in the future so long as KBT pricing is applied.
+At the date of this MD&A, it appears that SOMO may take over the sale of KRI oil production delivered at Ceyhan with Kirkuk blend pricing, but the Russia-Ukraine conflict may continue to impact pricing.